DimitarAtanassov/CompareLLM/ReadMe.md

 # 🎤 AskManyLLMs

-*A multimodal prompting tool for exploring and comparing LLMs*
+A prompting tool for exploring and comparing LLMs AskManyLLMs is a playground where you can send the same text prompt to multiple models (OpenAI, Anthropic, Gemini, Ollama, vLLM, etc.) and watch their responses stream back in real time.

-AskManyLLMs is a **multimodal prompting playground** where you can send the same text or image prompt to multiple models (OpenAI, Anthropic, Gemini, Ollama, vLLM, etc.) and watch their responses stream back in real time.
+Perfect for experimentation, RAG prototyping, or just seeing how different models think side by side.

 Perfect for **experimentation, RAG prototyping, or just seeing how different models think side by side**.